Cheapest North Carolina General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-The Hartford is most often cheapest for creative professionals and healthcare providers in North Carolina.
+The Hartford is most often the cheapest for creative professionals and health care providers in North Carolina.
 Photographers, videographers, art galleries and dental practices see some of the strongest savings.
-Small businesses pay an average of $93 monthly, which runs 13% below the state average and saves $219 annually.
-The Hartford delivers the lowest rates across a wider range of industries than any other insurer, ranking cheapest for 24% of all North Carolina business types.
+Small businesses pay an average of $93 monthly, which is 13% below the state average and saves $219 annually.
+The Hartford offers the lowest rates across a wider range of industries than any other insurer, ranking as the cheapest for 24% of all North Carolina business types.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Arts, Media & Entertainment, Education, Financial Services, Healthcare & Medical
+• General industries: Arts, Media and Entertainment, Education, Financial Services, Health Care & Medical

 ERGO NEXT

-ERGO NEXT: Cheapest for Construction and Food Service
+ERGO NEXT: Cheapest for Construction and Food Services

 COMPANY HIGHLIGHTS